 Unfortunately, Face Grouping isn’t available in the UK, Illinois, or Texas.

-Activate Ambient Mode on Your Google Home Hub
+Activate Ambient Mode on Your Google Nest Hub

-You will set ambient mode on each Google Home Hub you have.
-First, open the Google Home app on your phone, scroll to your Google Home device, and tap its icon just above the words “Play Music.”
+You will set ambient mode on each Google Nest or Home Hub you have.
+First, open the Google Home app on your phone, scroll to your Google Nest device, and tap its icon just above the words “Play Music.”
 In this example, we’re using a Hub named Kitchen Display.

 If you have a Personalize Ambient option in the lower left-hand corner, tap that.
 Otherwise, tap the more options menu (which looks like three vertical dots), and then “Ambient mode settings.”

-On the next screen, you’ll choose what to display when your Google Home Hub is in Ambient Mode—Google Photos, Art Gallery, Fullscreen clock, or Experimental.
-Google Photos will pull photos from your Google Photos albums; Art Gallery will show Google chosen images such as fine art, NASA generated images, pictures of cities, and so on.
-The fullscreen clock is just what it sounds like; you’ll always see a clockface.
+On the next screen, you’ll choose what to display when your Google Nest Hub is in Ambient Mode—Google Photos, Art Gallery, Fullscreen clock, or Experimental.
+Google Photos will pull photos from your Google Photos albums; Art Gallery will show Google chosen images such as fine art, NASA-generated images, pictures of cities, and so on.
+The fullscreen clock is just what it sounds like; you’ll always see a clock face.
 Experimental will pull images from your linked Facebook or Flickr accounts (given that this is experimental, that may change).

 In this example, we’ll choose Google Photos to view our personal photos.